Seminar Multimedia Communications 1/2

 At the kickoff meeting, students can register for the seminar and specify their personal area(s) of interest (see details above).

-The list of topics for SS 20 will be available in the corresponding moodle course.
+The list of topics will be available in the corresponding moodle course (this is continuously updated until the moodle deadline above).